JorgeBarcena3/Metaballs/README.md

-# Flocking-Boids
+# Metaballs

-It implements the **Flocking Boids algorithm.** This algorithm tries to simulate the behavior of large masses of individuals.
-It was originally based on the flapping of birds.
+This project implements the graphics technique called **Metaballs**.
+This technique is used for simulating organic interaction between different materials (more liquid-oriented).

-To implement this system I have used C ++, and the SFML library, to create the execution window.
+To implement this system, I have used C++ and the SFML library to create the execution window.

-Here we have two GIFs that show the general behavior.
-In the first one you can see how different individuals interact.
-The second shows how they avoid the position of the mouse.

-In the application we will also find 3 sliders, the first of them handles the weight of the **alignment** behavior, the second the **cohesion** behavior and the third the behavior of **avoiding** other individuals.
+Keep in mind that the implementation of this algorithm is quite expensive because it must be iterated through all the pixels on the screen.
+Even so, the performance it obtained has been quite adequate.

 <p align="center">
 <img src="https://github.com/JorgeBarcena3/Flocking-Boids/blob/master/assets/beh_01.gif" width="400" />